North York Moors: 19th century

-In the 19th century railways were built from Pickering to Whitby (1836), Middlesbrough to Whitby (1868) and Scarborough to Whitby (1884).
+In the 19th century railways were built from Pickering to Whitby (1836), Middlesbrough to Whitby (1865), and Scarborough to Whitby (1885).

 Locally sourced iron ore has been processed on the North York Moors from medieval times.
 In the 19th century it became a boom industry.
 Dozens of ironstone mines and several short-lived blast furnaces were constructed.
 Between 1856 and 1926 high-grade magnetic ironstone was mined in Rosedale.
 A railway was built around the top of the dale to serve the mines, and kilns were built to process the ore.
-In two decades the population of the valley rose from 558 to nearly 3000.
+In one decade, the population of the two townships of Rosedale East and Rosedale West rose from 784 in 1861 to 2,839 in 1871.
 Poor-quality coal was mined in many places on the moors from the 18th century to the early 20th century.

 The North York Moors is the only source for British jet.
 It has been mined in the area from prehistoric times but the industry grew in the middle of the 19th century in response to a fashion for the jewellery produced from it.
 In the 1880s cheap imports produced a decline in the industry which was focused on Whitby.
 The remains of alum quarries are to be found to the north of the area and along the coast.
 Alum was important to the textile industry because it was used as a mordant or fixative for dyes that were used to colour cloth.
 The industry thrived in the region from the early 17th century until 1871.
 Its decline came when chemical dyes were discovered.
 The scars of industrial activity on the moors make it an interesting area in which to pursue industrial archaeology.